tiiuae/ci-public/pullrequests/PRBuilder.md

 <br>
 HYDRACTL_USERNAME="automation" ---> Hydra automation account
 <br>
-TOKENFILE="tokenfile" ---> token to access Github repo for these PR observations
+TOKENFILE="tokenfile" ---> token to access Github repo for these PR observations.
+If not present, anonymous access will be used
 <br>
 TESTREPO="tiiuae/ghaf" ---> Ghaf repo under PR observations
 <br>